Use the Mindset of a Gardener as you Parent

 You must use the mindset of a gardener as you parent if you want your children to flourish.
 In particular, when life chooses you to play the nourishing side in a young person’s life.

-Since I had already raised 4 biological sons, my mindset really needed a major reset.
-The parenting methods that I used with them really needed to be updated to include my girls.
+Since my husband and I had already raised 4 biological sons, my mindset really needed a major reset.
+The parenting methods that we used with them really needed to be updated to include the girls.
 Raising girls was a new relationship that I was not use to.